Tracey Emin (Born 1963) – Artist known for her autobiographical and confessional work

 Emin went through a period where she created blankets.
-The blankets had blocks of colour sewn on that were then covered with thoughts and issues of love.
+She sewed blocks of colour onto the blankets and the blocks were then covered with thoughts and issues of love.
 She covered them with expressions and painful experiences from her past and her innermost desires and fears.

 Nobody before had created – Intimate autobiographical confessional art installations